pagkly/Zed/Investopedia3/Market Dynamics.md

 Supply-side economics, also known as "[Reaganomics](https://www.investopedia.com/terms/r/reaganomics.asp)," or "trickle-down economics" is a policy made famous by the 40th U.S. President, Ronald Reagan, based on the theory that more significant tax cuts for investors, corporations, and entrepreneurs provide incentives for investors to supply more goods to an economy, which results in other added benefits that trickle down to the rest of the economy.

 The [supply-side theory](https://www.investopedia.com/terms/s/supply-sidetheory.asp) has three pillars which are tax policy, regulatory policy, and [monetary policy](https://www.investopedia.com/terms/m/monetarypolicy.asp).
 However, the overall concept is that production, or the supply of goods and services, is most important in determining economic growth.
-The supply-side theory contrasts with [Keynesian theory](https://www.investopedia.com/terms/k/keynesianeconomics.asp), which considers that demand for products and services can drop and, in that case, the government should intervene with fiscal and monetary stimuli.
+The supply-side theory contrasts with [[Keynesian theory]](https://www.investopedia.com/terms/k/keynesianeconomics.asp), which considers that demand for products and services can drop and, in that case, the government should intervene with fiscal and monetary stimuli.

 ## Dynamics of Demand-Side Economics